mike00fuller/tvaudio/samsungaudio.md

 ### Questions
-- The subwoofer remains the deciding factor in buying a speaker, a customer can use it with another brand subwoofer.
+**1. The subwoofer remains the deciding factor in buying a speaker, a customer can use it with another brand subwoofer.
-- Can a sounbar replace two small speakers and a sub woofer in the manner of an upgrade?
+**2. Can a sounbar replace two small speakers and a sub woofer in the manner of an upgrade?
-- If you were split in deciding between DTS and Dolby codec features which one would you pick?
+**3. If you were split in deciding between DTS and Dolby codec features which one would you pick? choice with ARC and eARC **4.
+When buying a sounbar, space plays a big role and aspirations for your next tv also matters since most bars can last very long.
+What other things should I consider?
+**5.

 <br>